bb-vivekkoul17072024/Notes/terraform.md

 -State Management(Modification of created resource like ami id,name,etc is there.When we apply terraform creates a **.tfstate** file which contains the current state of the resource so in this way it contains the current state of the resource and when we need to update it,it does so by seeing this file.Like if we want to change the ami of a resource it first checks the .tfstate file and then update that particular  correspondingly.Once applied, Terraform stores the resource state in a state file (terraform.tfstate), which helps manage infrastructure changes in the future.

+**PON**:
+Terraform is used for creating the infra and sometimes configure it and ansible is used to configure that infra like deploying etc both as IAC.
+You can create variables in one file and use it in another in terraform config.